gurditsingh/hydeout/_posts/2021-05-22-Spark-Performance-Tuning-Episode5.md

 please Check out the complete [documentation](https://github.com/gurditsingh/blog/blob/gh-pages/files/TestSparkSession.html "Source code").

-## Why would you choose Apache Livy when we already have spark-submit?
+## Need of Apache Livy when we already have spark-submit?

 Livy is a REST web service for submitting Spark Jobs or accessing – and thus sharing – long-running Spark Sessions from a remote place.
 Instead of tedious configuration and installation of your Spark client, Livy takes over the work and provides you with a simple and convenient interface.